WTOP: 5 ways nonprofits can…

-Published author and award winning educator, Bryan W. Jackson provides subject matter expert advice, insight and strategic direction to clients.
+Published author and award winning educator, Bryan W. Jackson, MA, provides subject matter expert advice, insight and strategic direction to clients.
 He oversees complex client engagements, manages projects to completion and designs and facilitates Equity, Diversity, Inclusion, and Justice (EDIJ) training solutions and assessment services to partners and stakeholders.
-As a passionate trainer and driven operations and people leader, Bryan’s expertise is grounded in assessing and developing policies, resources and programs to promote principles and practices of justice, diversity, equity and inclusion within organizations and beyond.
+As a motivational speaker, passionate trainer, and driven operations and people leader, Bryan’s expertise is grounded in assessing and developing policies, resources and programs to promote principles and practices of justice, diversity, equity and inclusion within organizations and beyond.

 Developing and promoting policies aligned with social justice principles and equitable practices at the individual and organizational level through advocacy, professional learning and strategic partnerships have been consistent driving factors for Bryan throughout his career.
-This passion has guided his work within for-profit, nonprofit and educational organizations over the last 15 years.
-Bryan has been recognized and featured in several publications for educational excellence, community leadership and racial and social justice initiatives and served on several committees and boards.
+This passion has guided his work within for-profit, nonprofit and educational organizations over 15 years.
+Bryan has been recognized and featured in several publications for educational excellence, community leadership and racial and social justice initiatives and serves on several boards.
 In addition to academic and organizational excellence, Bryan consistently prioritizes the inclusion of community stakeholders, centering their voices and stories as integral to the work.